 The judge looks fiercely at the lender.
-“You have exploited the weak,” he declares, fining the moneylender ten thousand Benjamins plus court costs.
-The beggar keeps his $1,100.
-Altogether the lender loses $13,000.
+“You have exploited the weak,” he declares, fining the moneylender $10,000 plus court costs.
+The beggar keeps the $2,000.
+Altogether the lender loses $14,000.
 Who is being exploited here, Tucker?

 Tucker: Credit card debt destroys people.

-In fact, credit card debt is easily handled by most users.
-A loud minority who cannot manage it makes a lot of noise, readily turning to anti-usury arguments to justify defaulting.
+Most users easily handle credit card debt.
+A loud minority who cannot manage it makes much noise, readily turning to anti-usury arguments to justify defaulting.
 Banks usually take great care in handing out credit cards, obtaining details of their wage, employer, time employed, and looking at applicants’ credit histories.
 At times they appear to give credit cards to anyone, but a closer examination reveals they have statistics to back up their choices.
-For instance, teenagers residing in Hollywood mansions, regardless of their history, will statistically be a safe investment.
+For instance, teenagers residing in Hollywood mansions will statistically be a safe investment regardless of their history.
 The debt accumulated by that vast number of folk is paid off without a sound.
 The minority who cannot handle their debts still have problems because when a card company refuses them, they borrow money from relatives, friends, or gangsters.
-They will always have debts they cannot pay, only now they will hurt other innocent parties, or even be killed.
-To this degree, credit card companies save lives, since if you cannot pay them, they do not murder you.
+They will always have debts they cannot pay; they will only hurt other innocent parties or even be killed.
+To this degree, credit card companies save lives since if you cannot pay them, they do not murder you.

 Show me a Left winged poet, and I will show you a loudmouth, greedy for attention in all its forms, defaulting on loans and using excuses like, “Why pay the bank back?
 It’s rich enough already.”

 Let us go back to our cavemen.
-You can see from that example, there is nothing wrong with charging for a service or for the loan of a product.
+Notice from that example, there is nothing wrong with charging for a service or the loan of a product.
 It can save lives in many cases, so it is a great thing to have.
 One can show millions of such examples.

-Tucker would say, “That’s great, because it is better for the risky customer not to have credit,” but where does he think those people go?
+Tucker would say, “That’s great because the risky customer shouldn’t have credit,” but where does he think those people go?